Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/browser-2/index.md

 Amplitude tracks session events by default.
 The default behavior sends a page view event on initialization.
 The event type for this event is "[Amplitude] Page Viewed".

 Amplitude tracks session events by default.
 A session is the period of time a user has your website open.
 See [How Amplitude defines sessions](https://help.amplitude.com/hc/en-us/articles/115002323627-Track-sessions-in-Amplitude#how-amplitude-defines-sessions) for more information.
-When a new session starts, Amplitude tracks a session start event is and is the first event of the session.
+When a new session starts, Amplitude tracks a session start event and is the first event of the session.
 The event type for session start is "[Amplitude] Start Session".
-When an existing session ends, a session start end is tracked and is the last event of the session.
+When an existing session ends, a session end is tracked and is the last event of the session.
 The event type for session end is "[Amplitude] End Session".

 You can opt out of session tracking by setting `config.defaultTracking.sessions` to `false`.
 Refer to the code sample below.